 (Re-)Writing to Get it Right

 Many students dislike having to revise their work.
-In this presentation for grades 2-8 they’ll quickly discover that not only is revision an essential part of the writing process, but it can also be fun.
-Using my own work as an example, students in this workshop will see how revision improves writing.
-(Can be an assembly or a workshop.)
+In this workshop for grades 4-8 they’ll quickly discover that not only is revision an essential part of the writing process, but it can also be fun.
+Students will draft a (very) short story, then apply my Revision Rules to their stories—after first learning how I use them myself.
+(Includes Revision Rules handout.)